 California Conservatory of Music directors, Christopher Mallett and Robert Miller, first met in 2009 while teaching at the Longay Conservatory of Guitar.
 Here they worked closely with the great guitar pedagogue, Frank Longay, who was essential in the development of the Suzuki Method for the guitar.
 Frank was deeply committed to raising the potential of children through the Suzuki approach to music education.
 He worked tirelessly with his students, instilling in them a strong degree of integrity and an amazingly high level of musical ability.

 In the fall of 2017, we reopened as the California Conservatory of Music.
-We are excited to offer more musical possibilities to our community!
+We are excited to offer more music lessons and musical possibilities to our community!